awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-security-group.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SecurityGroupEgress`  <a name="cfn-ec2-securitygroup-securitygroupegress"></a>
-\[VPC only\] The outbound rules associated with the security group\.
+The outbound rules associated with the security group\.
 There is a short interruption during which you cannot connect to the security group\.
 *Required*: No
 *Type*: List of [Egress](aws-properties-ec2-security-group-rule.md)
 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)